singer-io/getting-started/BEST_PRACTICES.md

 * `--discover` - indicates that the Tap should not sync data, but should just write its catalog to stdout.

-* `--catalog CATALOG` - the Tap should sync data, based on the selections made in the provided CATALOG file.
+* `--properties CATALOG` - the Tap should sync data, based on the selections made in the provided CATALOG file.

+The Tap should then filter requests and data based on selections present in the catalog.

 ### Catalog Format